Don’t just come for the penguin parade at sunset, here’s how to spend a full day out at Phillip Island! (Pst: Take S$20 off your Melbourne activities)

 *Pro-tip: Save up to S$50 by booking your Phillip Island combo pass early.
 More details about the pass at the end!

 10:30AM: The Pinnacle Lookout on Woolamai Beach

-After 2 hours of driving, take a breather at the Woolamai beach.
-It’s a popular beach for surfers and if you’re up for the challenge, there’s a gorgeous lookout that requires an hour walk from the beach carpark.
+After two hours of driving, take a breather at the Woolamai beach.
+It’s a popular beach for surfers and if you’re up for the stroll, there’s a gorgeous lookout an hour’s walk from the beach carpark.
 We didn’t manage to make it but here’s what you can possibly expect!

 1PM: Churchill Island